-In deciding whether to use permits or standards, the regulator is likely to face a trade-off between cost-effectiveness and possible higher emissions, so in Section 5 I discuss the advantages of implementing an optimal hybrid policy in which permits are combined with an optimally chosen standard.
+In deciding whether to use permits or standards, the regulator is likely to face a tradeoff between cost effectiveness and possible higher emissions, so in Section 5 I discuss the advantages of implementing an optimal hybrid policy in which permits are combined with an optimally chosen standard.
 While the introduction of the hybrid policy provides a net welfare increase for several combinations of parameters, there are many cases in which the hybrid policy adds nothing over the permits policy (i.e., the hybrid policy converges to the permits-alone policy).
 Conversely, there are very few cases in which the hybrid policy converges to the standards-alone policy.
 Final remarks are in Section 6.

-2 The model
+2. The model

-Consider a competitive market for an homogeneous good supplied by a continuum of firms of mass 1.
+Consider a competitive market for a homogeneous good supplied by a continuum of firms of mass 1.
 Each firm produces output q and emissions e of a uniform flow pollutant.
 To simplify notation, I assume that when the firm does not utilize any pollution abatement device, then e = q.
-Market inverse demand is given by P = P(Q), where Q is total output and $P'(Q) \le 0$ .
-Total damage from pollution is given by D(E), where E are total emissions and D'(E) > 0.
-Functions P(Q) and D(E) are known to the regulator.
+Market inverse demand is given by P = P(Q), where Q is total output and $P'(Q) \le 0$.
+Total